sonali6241/weather-99/Weather 99/src/Components/Other components/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js and npm installed in our machine

 ### Installing